Armenia - wild flowers and natural history of the Caucasus

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

-Evening meals will be taken at the hotel or in local restaurant.
-Lunches will be picnics with a couple of lunches in traditional restaurants.
+Evening meals will be taken at the hotel or in local restaurants.

 The group flight is with Air France from London Heathrow, flying via Paris:

-It will be possible to connect from Manchester and Edinburgh – speak to us about the options.
+It is also possible to fly via Paris from Manchester and Edinburgh – speak to us about the options.